 She is a chartered electrical engineer, who stared her career in defence research and moved to the world of air traffic management systems before retirement.

-Ros moved to Dorset in 1987, initially to Weymouth and has now lived over 25 years in Marnhull.
+Ros moved to Dorset in 1987, initially to Weymouth and has now lived nearly 30 years in Marnhull.
 She is very keen to ensure that today’s youth is well supported to make the most of their abilities in their career so has been involved in the Young Enterprise Scheme over a number of years.
 Green issues are also very important to her, so she has helped to set up Marnhull Green TEAMS which is undertaking a number of Green projects in Marnhull and the surrounding area.

 Gary Jackson MBE - Parliamentary Spokesman